Openhab-Nodes/website/content/en/developer/frontend_apps.md

 You find an article that talks about almost every aspect of custom components here: https://developers.google.com/web/fundamentals/web-components/customelements.

-No matter if you have used the `static/dashboard` addon directory or an external github repository, your javascript file will be loaded dynamically by the dashboard and your given `dashboard_tile` are inserted into the *Tile Registry*.
+No matter if you have used the `static/dashboard` addon directory or an external github repository, your javascript file will be loaded dynamically by the dashboard and your given `dashboard_tile` is inserted into the *Tile Registry*.

 The above Tile would replace the shipped Tile for text Things or Thing Channels and does nothing more than rendering text in bold font.

 The dashboard expects a few events from a Tile and provides some attributes to a Tile.

-#### Attributes
+#### Html Attributes

+Those are always strings.
+For example: `<dashboard-example an-attribute="value"></dashboard-example>`

+value
+: A stringified value of the given Thing or Thing Channel

+You see an example usage in the javascript snippet above (`this.getAttribute("value")`).
+You can also be notified of attribute changes.
+You need to return attributes that you want to be notified of in `observedAttributes` and then implement `attributeChangedCallback`.

+{{< highlight js "linenos=table" >}}
+window.customElements.define('dashboard-bold-text', class extends HTMLElement {
+    attributeChangedCallback(attrName, oldVal, newVal) {
+        ...
+    }
+    static get observedAttributes() {
+        return ['disabled', 'value'];
+    }
+});
+{{< /highlight >}}

+#### Properties

+Can be any javascript supported type, even complex objects.
+For example: `dashboardExample.rawvalue = { "complex": "value", "v": 12};`

+rawvalue
+: The raw value from the state database.
+Might be a javascript object or just a plain value.

+Usually you add getters/setters for `rawvalue` as in the code snippet below, so that you can react whenever that changes.

+{{< highlight js "linenos=table" >}}
+window.customElements.define('dashboard-bold-text', class extends HTMLElement {
+    constructor() {
+        super();
+        this._rawvalue = {};
+    }
+    get rawvalue() {
+        return this._rawvalue;
+    }

+    set rawvalue(val) {
+        this._rawvalue = val;
+    }
+});
+{{< /highlight >}}

 #### Events

+Events that your custom web component can emit and that are understood by the dashboard app.

+command
+: When the user interacts with your *Tile*, you need to send the changed value back to the openHAB X instance.
+You do so by issuing a "command" event.
+Depending on the the type of your *Tile* this is either a string, a boolean, a number or a complex javascript object.
+A light Thing for example can receive a complex type containing one or more values like the hue, brightness, saturation, color temperature.

+{{< highlight js "linenos=table" >}}
+window.customElements.define('dashboard-bold-text', class extends HTMLElement {
+    my_fun() {
+        this.dispatchEvent(new CustomEvent('command', {detail: {brightness:50,on:true}}));
+    }
+});
+{{< /highlight >}}

 ## The OHX Mobile App

 The mobile App is a Google Flutter application.
 Flutter does not render via the native, platform widgets of iOS or Android, but imitates the look and feel of the platform to a high degree of perfection.
 Using Flutter allows to have only one codebase for both major mobile operating systems.

-A Flutter app is usually written in Dart which compiles down to native ARM machine code and allows for smooth animations and maximum performance, superior to Android Java bytecode apps.
+A Flutter app is usually written in Dart which compiles down to native ARM machine code and allows for smooth animations and interaction.

 Things are rendered via Flutter Widgets.
 The OHX App comes with *Widgets* for all common Thing and Thing Channel types.

 If no *Widget* can be found, the Thing is rendered as a "Grouping Widget" with each Thing Channel rendered as its own *Widget*.
 The binary switch, text or numbers fallback *Widget* are used if nothing else can be found.

-Imagine you develop a Spotify&trade; Addon that exposes a Spotify&trade; Control Thing with a volume channel, a playlist next/previous and play command channel and a song title search input channel.

-The mobole app will of course be able to render the thing, but it will most certainly not win a design award, nor does it present a very usability friendly interface.
-You can change that by providing your own Widget with your Spotify&trade; Addon.
+As mentioned in the introduction, one of the goals of OHX native apps is that an Addon developer should be able to supply custom "Widgets" for developed Things.
+This is realized via custom web components and *Tiles* for the dashboard app.
+This is also possible for the mobile App.

 ### Develop your own Widgets

-As mentioned in the introduction, one of the goals of OHX native apps is that an Addon developer should be able to supply custom "Widgets" for developed Things.
-This is realized via custom web components and *Tiles* for the dashboard, as described in the last section.

 For the mobile App the Flutter library [MXFlutter](https://github.com/TGIF-iMatrix/MXFlutter/blob/master/Documentation/readmeEnglish.md) has been used for Thing Widgets.
-The library allows to write Javascript code that mimics the dart code style but allows to push Widgets to the app during runtime.
+Instead of Dart, you write the UI code in javascript which mimics the dart code style almost 1:1 (meaning all kind of Flutter tuturials are still usefull), but allows to push that code to the app during runtime.

 Shipping with an Addon
 : Save your widget file in `static/flutter/` for example as `bold-text.js` in your addon directory.